Skip to main content

 Programme

-Module 1: Gastronomy: Culture, Science, and Society (8 ECTS)
+Module I: Gastronomy: Culture, Science, and Society

 • Food, culture, and identity

-• History and new gastronomy trends
+• History and emerging trends in gastronomy

 • Local and global food systems